terotests/channelPolicy/README.md

 }
 ```

-The only thing server really cares is that client has got the last update it has sent, this can be seen from `lu : [1,32]` which server will check against it's own bookkeeping.
-Later this update will be referred as &Delta;&Delta;.
+The server is not really too interested about the metadata client sends.
+The server is just trying to apply the changes the
+client sends then at some point create an update to all clients of the changed state.
+This update will be referred as &Delta;&Delta;.

 The rules of the changes are: